theanine3D/hdr_to_png_encoder/README.md

 Typical workflow:

+1. Open the "HDR Encoding" tab on the righthand sidebar of the 3D Viewport.
-1. Select your meshes, press **Create Vertex Color Layer**
+2. Select your meshes, press **Create Vertex Color Layer**
-2. Bake lighting to the color attribute (Cycles: Bake target → Active Color Attribute)
+3. Bake lighting to the color attribute (Cycles: Bake target → Active Color Attribute)
-3. Press **Compress HDR Vertex Color**
+4. Press **Compress HDR Vertex Color**
-4. Export FBX (Geometry → Vertex Colors enabled)
+5. Export FBX (Geometry → Vertex Colors enabled)
-5. In your Unity or Unreal shader, multiply the vertex color by the same factor to restore the HDR intensity
+6. In your Unity or Unreal shader, multiply the vertex color by the same factor to restore the HDR intensity

 Keep the compressed values if you plan to re-export; use **Decompress